ethersphere/staking-vault/DEPLOYMENT.md

 ## Prerequisites

-1. Node.js and npm installed
+1. **Node.js 22.x (LTS)** - Required for Hardhat compatibility
+   - Use `nvm use` to switch to the correct version
+   - Or install: `nvm install 22 && nvm use 22`
+2. npm or yarn package manager
-2. Private key with sufficient ETH/xDAI for deployment
+3. Private key with sufficient ETH/xDAI for deployment
-3. RPC URLs for your target networks
+4. RPC URLs for your target networks
-4. Block explorer API keys (for contract verification)
+5. Block explorer API keys (for contract verification)

 ## Environment Setup